 This superfood is perhaps the most popular green veggie these days (hello, kale chips!), and it supplies a variety of different flavonoids and carotenoids.

-“Man can only eat so many salads,” says Faye, and a greens supplement like Power Greens helps you boost your nutrition without eating your weight in greens.
+“Man can only eat so many salads,” says Faye, and a greens supplement like Power Greens helps you boost your nutrition without having to eat your weight in greens.

-Eat your fruits and veggies to reap their benefits, but consider adding a scoop of Power Greens to your afternoon Shakeology or favorite beverage to quickly and easily add more greens.
+Eat your fruits and veggies to reap their benefits, but consider adding a scoop of Power Greens to your daily Shakeology to quickly and easily add more greens to your diet.

 †Each 5g serving of concentrated powder provides the equivalent of 1 cup green vegetables (volume before drying).